dongarnett/juniper_automation_scripts/README.md

 This tool checks for existing core dumps across a list of target devices obtained from an external user supplied text file

 8. juniper_automation_rtable_conv:
-determines the time it takes for routing tables (RIB/FIB) to converge after a fail trigger action is performed
+This tool determines the time it takes for routing tables (RIB/FIB) to converge after a fail trigger action is performed